 Participants will present a persuasive speech in front of a panel of judges in two preliminary rounds, competing against up to five other students for the top rankings in the round.
-Preliminary judges are communication department instructors and teaching assistants.
+The overall top five speakers then compete in the final round.

 Winning speech criteria